Kimati Dinizulu: Selected performances by Nana Kimati Dinizulu

 Dinizulu made numerous worldwide performances over the past decades for many diverse groups of people.

 Some of Dinizulu's performances include Broadway’s Death and the King's Horseman which is a play written and directed by the legendary Wole Soyinka.
 Dinizulu has also undertaken many other Broadway productions.

 In addition, Dinizulu worked with prominent artists such as author Toni Morrison in her production N’Orleans - A Storyville Musical in which he scored music for the Congo Square scene and Satchmo’s last international concert in Ghana scene.
-He also performed as a percussionist with Odetta, Carmen de Lavallade and Antonio Fargas in this production.
+He also performed as a percussionist with Odetta, Carmen de Lavallade, and Antonio Fargas in this production.
 Dinizulu co-composed with Monti Ellison Divining, (Judith Jamison's first ballet for the Alvin Ailey American Dance Theater), which was premiered by the company in 1984.
 He was also commissioned by choreographer Judith Jamison for the Alvin Ailey American Dance Theater to compose Riverside, which premiered in 1995 and became a smash hit.
-Divining and Riverside have toured by Ailey extensively throughout the world.
+Divining and Riverside have been toured by Ailey extensively throughout the world.

 In the year 2003, Dinizulu performed for the Blues Music Foundation at Radio City Music Hall in New York in the "Salute to the Blues" concert produced by Martin Scorsese and directed by Antoine Fuqua which was filmed for television broadcast.
 The Blues Music Foundation is a non-profit, international organization and is dedicated to the preservation of blues history and the celebration of blues excellence.
 Dinizulu performed with artists such as Mavis Staples, Buddy Guy, Mos Def, and Angelique Kidjo in this concert.

 Apart from all this, Dinizulu also performed during Nelson Mandela’s 70th Birthday Tribute.
 He was also an active member of UNESCO’s efforts to promote knowledge about the slave trade in the world and has given several lectures such as on "African-American Endangered Musical Instruments" and performances on UNESCO’s behalf.

-He also performed with the Paul Winter Consort which combined elements from various African, Asian and South American cultures with jazz.
+He also performed with the Paul Winter Consort which combined elements from various African, Asian, and South American cultures with jazz.
 Together they performed A Concert for the Earth (1985) which was recorded live at the United Nations General Assembly on World Environment Day.
 Dinizulu was also the percussionist with the Sonny Rollins band.

 The Kotoko Society

 Dinizulu established the Kotoko Society to promote traditional African music and awareness of African culture throughout the world and to continually explore musical styles from Africa, the Caribbean, Brazil, and all places where African music has found a new home.
 This society consists of musicians from countries such as Ghana, Senegal, Nigeria, Haiti, Trinidad, Barbados, Brazil, Puerto Rico, Jamaica, St. Martin, Panama, and the United States of America.
-The main emphasis of this society is to promote a new musical style called “Sankofa music” which has been created by Dinizulu.
+The main emphasis of this society is to promote a new musical style called “Sankofa music” which was created by Dinizulu.
 Sankofa is a proverbial term from the language of the Akan people of Ghana.